-I whipped this DIY face mask for oily skin the other day when I really wanted a hydrating yet exfoliating and cleansing face mask.
+I whipped this mask up the other day when I really wanted a hydrating yet exfoliating, and cleansing face mask (and Aztec clay mask recipes always seem to do the trick).
 After a long, ridiculously long day spent running around the whole day, I needed a little bit of everything to set my face, my mood, and my mind in order.

 I’ll show you how to beat the Monday blues!
 Because…

 I suppose it was a Monday!
 Now, if you want to prevent your own Mondays being heavy on your skin, I suggest you give it a go with this mask.
 Plus, my all-time-favorite face masks for oily skin and acne always included bentonite clay one way or another.

 Yeah, it has a pleasant lemony floral scent.